JohnnyZhang917/mbed_os_rtos_apps/apps/basic_mbed_os_rtos/readme.md

 [![MCHP](https://www.microchip.com/ResourcePackages/Microchip/assets/dist/images/logo.png)](https://www.microchip.com)

-# Basic Mbed OS RTOS
+# Mbed OS RTOS basic

 This example application blinks an LED to show the Mbed OS RTOS threads that are running and to indicate status